Our Pick of the Best Hiking Boots with Ankle Support In 2022

 6. Vasque Breeze AT Mid GTX

-The Vasque Breeze AT Mid GTX boots meet our requirements in a variety of respects.
+The Vasque Breeze AT Mid GTX boots meets our requirements in a variety of respects.
 They are comfortable right out of the box in addition to being supportive, long-lasting, and incredibly breathable for waterproof boots.

 They are lighter and better suited for warm weather than many other robust boots due to the upper being created with a blend of mesh.
 If ankle support is important to you, these boots provide it,